MichaelKaaden/dockerized-app/README.md

 node_modules
 ```

-As you can see, we're no longer stripping the sources from the Docker build.
+As you can see, we're no longer hiding the files needed for building the app
-That's because we need to include them for the first stage to build and test the
+from the Docker daemon because the first stage will now take care of the build.
-app.
-On the other hand, we no longer need the `dist` folder as we're going to
+On the other hand, we no longer need the `dist` folder for exactly the same
-build the app during the Docker build's first stage.
+reason.

 The next thing we have to change is the `src/karma.conf.js` file.
 Please add the
 following to its `config.set({...})` section: